Jessica-ovabor/AI_WEBSITE_SUMMARISER/README.md

 This project uses **Selenium** to scrape the content of any website.
 The scraper is dynamic, allowing it to handle different types of pages.
 The scraped content is then summarized using a **large language model (LLM)** from **OpenRouterAI**.

+This project allows users to:

+** Automate the process of reading long web pages.

+** Quickly generate summaries of articles, blogs, or other web content.

+** Integrate with different websites dynamically using Selenium.

+The scraper intelligently waits for page elements to load before retrieving content, ensuring reliable operation on modern web pages.
+Summaries are powered by a configurable AI model from OpenRouter, allowing flexible use of free or paid endpoints.

 ---

 ## Setup and Installation